 Jan Depreter

-Born in 1975 (Belgium), Jan Depreter is considered one of the most remarkable guitar players of our time.
-Discovering music at the age of 5, Santa Claus introduced him to his first guitar 3 years later, resulting in a lifelong passion for the instrument and its music.
+Jan Depreter, born in 1975 in Belgium, is considered one of the most remarkable guitarists of his generation.
+He discovered music at the age of five, and three years later Santa Claus brought him his first guitar, sparking a lifelong passion for the instrument.

-Jan Depreter graduated in guitar at the Leuven Lemmens Institute and the Royal Conservatories of Antwerp and The Hague, where he studied with Zoran Dukic.
-He perfected his art with David Russell and Manuel Barrueco, among others.
+He graduated in guitar performance from the Leuven Lemmens Institute and the Royal Conservatories of Antwerp and The Hague, where he studied with Zoran Dukic.
+He further refined his artistry in masterclasses with musicians such as David Russell and Manuel Barrueco.

 Achievements

-Other top prizes include competitions such as Francisco Tárrega (Benicasim, Spain), Andrés Segovia (Granada, Spain), Vienna (Austria), Alessandria (Italy), and Tokyo (Japan).
+Other major distinctions include prizes at competitions such as Francisco Tárrega (Benicasim), Andrés Segovia (Granada), Vienna, Alessandria and Tokyo.

-Jan Depreter has been a featured soloist all over the world, playing and teaching at prestigious music festivals in the USA, UK, China, Japan, Mexico, Australia, Austria, Germany, France, Italy, Greece, Spain, the Netherlands, Ukraine, Poland, Portugal, and Belgium, where he founded the Antwerp Guitar Festival & Competition in 2010.
+As a soloist, Jan Depreter has performed worldwide, appearing at leading festivals in the USA, UK, China, Japan, Mexico, Australia, Austria, Germany, France, Italy, Greece, Spain, the Netherlands, Ukraine, Poland, Portugal and Belgium, where he founded the Antwerp Guitar Festival & Competition in 2010.

-He has performed many major guitar concertos with renowned orchestras such as the Royal Philharmonic of Flanders, La Chapelle de Lorraine, Royal Chamber Orchestra of Wallonia, the Orchestra del Ciutat de Torrent, the Municipal Orchestra of Benicasim, the Flanders Radio Orchestra, Brussels Philharmonic, and the National Philharmonic of Ukraine.
-Jan Depreter’s compositions and guitar arrangements are published by Ricordi.
+He has performed major guitar concertos with renowned orchestras such as the Royal Philharmonic of Flanders, La Chapelle de Lorraine, Royal Chamber Orchestra of Wallonia, Orchestra del Ciutat de Torrent, Municipal Orchestra of Benicasim, Flanders Radio Orchestra, Brussels Philharmonic and the National Philharmonic of Ukraine.
+His compositions and arrangements are published by Ricordi.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.